-Dry weed killer is found in the form of granules which are easy and simple to use.
-First and foremost for this type of herbicide to work, the weeds need to be wet so that the granules can stick to the plants and start realizing the herbicide.
+Dry weed killers a form of granules which are easy and simple to use.
+First and foremost for this type of herbicide to work, the weeds need to be wet so that the granules can stick to the plants and start releasing the herbicide.
 If the weeds are dry then the granules are most probably just gonna roll off the weeds.
 You can use spreader equipment for spreading the granules.
 After the first application does not water the weeds so that the chemicals can stay on the plants and start working.

 Both liquid and dry herbicides are effective at doing their job, however, in our opinion, the liquid herbicide is a better option.
 It works efficiently for those stubborn and annoying weeds that seem to pop out everywhere whether its the lawn or the garden.
 Liquid herbicides can easily be absorbed by the leaves which is the key to destroying weeds, plus after a few hours of application, most liquid weed killers become rainproof so there is no need to worry about the chemicals going to waste.
-Liquid and dry herbicides can be used by either professionals or homeowners.
+No matter you are a professionals or homeowners you can use both Liquid and dry herbicides.
 But if you want to achieve quick and consistent results then liquid herbicide is the best option for you.